Anybody can start a podcast, but how does one grow an audience? Here's how to earn more listeners.

 4. Post on multiple platforms.

 Although iTunes and Google Play are the most popular places to download podcasts, don't neglect to promote your podcast on other popular platforms such as Stitcher, Overcast, SoundCloud and Pocket Casts.
-Lots of podcast listeners use these apps to explore and discover new and interesting podcasts.
+Lots of podcast listeners use these apps to explore, and discover new and interesting podcasts.

 First you'll need to create an RSS feed of your podcast.
 To get your podcast on iTunes, you'll need to go through Podcasts Connect, which allows Apple to validate your submissions.
 You'll need an iTunes Store account and an Apple ID.
 All podcast content must be original and cannot contain password protections, explicit language, or racist, misogynistic or homophobic content.
 You can't reference illegal drugs, profanity, violence or graphic sex.
 Google Play Music has similar restrictions.

-Another platform you should consider putting your podcast on is YouTube.
+Another platform to consider putting your podcast on is YouTube.
 Converting your audio podcast to a video format, even with just a still image, has several benefits, according to a blog post by social media management app Buffer.
-YouTube makes it easy to share videos on social media, automatically provides closed captioning and transcripts, and benefits your SEO since YouTube is owned by Google.
+YouTube makes it easy to share videos on social media, it automatically provides closed captioning and transcripts, and it benefits your SEO since YouTube is owned by Google.
 In your video's description, provide a link to where listeners can download the audio-only version of your podcast.

 5. Engage your audience.

 Building a reputation as an engaging podcast with a community is key to earning and keeping listeners over time.
 Kate Erickson, of Fire Nation and her podcast Kate's Take, said the most important steps to growing your audience include being social with your current audience and building a community.
-Communicate with loyal audience members via social media, comment sections, etc. Listen to your audience's feedback and respond to them.
+Communicate with loyal audience members via social media, comment sections, etc. Listen to your audience and respond to them.
 It shows the community that you're all ears and open to constructive criticism.

 A call to action in your podcast is also important to keep listeners engaged.
 It lets listeners know what they can do next, like visit your website, leave a comment, send in email questions or share the podcast.

 Building an audience for your podcast won't happen overnight, and the growth can be slow.
-However, if you consistently produce content, continue promoting it and engage with the following you do gain, then growth can happen.
+However, if you consistently produce content, continue promoting it, and engage with the following you do gain, then growth can happen.